 We’re always happy to welcome new volunteers to the team, to help in our shop and café, to steward our events and exhibitions, or to help in the office.
 If you would like to be part of the team, find out more.
 The Story Museum is a work in progress, and we rely on the support of donors to continue our journey.
 Donate.

 Why does The Story Museum charge for entry?

 Like many other cultural organisations, we rely on both earned and donated income.
 We aim eventually to raise around £400,000 a year to subsidise our programmes and keep tickets affordable.
 The money we earn through ticket income is invested in our education and events programming.

 However, parts of the Story Museum are free to enter and enjoy.
 We also organise a number of free regular events.
-These include the ever-popular Alice’s Day, ‘relaxed visits’ for those with autism, learning disabilities or sensory and communication disorders and Christmas Light Night.
+These include the ever-popular Alice’s Day, Story Bites in our cafe and Christmas Light Night.

 Are you open all year round?

 Yes.
 Following the opening of our refurbished learning space, café, shop and offices, we’re now able to run a year-round programme of events and exhibitions, whilst continuing to work towards transforming the rest of our building.
 Our shop and café is open from Tuesday-Sunday.
 Our exhibition and installations are open to the public every day during Oxfordshire state school holidays and from Friday-Sunday during term time.
 Schools have exclusive use of the Museum spaces Tuesdays-Thursdays during term time.
 For information on our events, visit our What’s On section.